GitHub migration guide

 Summary of key changesโ

-This section provides a high-level summary of the key breaking changes for mappings.
+This section provides a high-level summary of the key changes for mappings.